flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

 - A32NX_PFD_SHOW_SPEED_MARGINS
     - Boolean
     - Indicates whether speed margins are shown on the PFD in DES mode.
+Only for FMS -> FG communication

 - A32NX_PFD_UPPER_SPEED_MARGIN
     - Knots
-    - Indicates the speed for the upper speed margin limit in DES mode
+    - Indicates the speed for the upper speed margin limit in DES mode.
+Only for FMS -> FG communication

 - A32NX_PFD_LOWER_SPEED_MARGIN
     - Knots
-    - Indicates the speed for the lower speed margin limit in DES mode
+    - Indicates the speed for the lower speed margin limit in DES mode.
+Only for FMS -> FG communication

 - A32NX_ISIS_LS_ACTIVE
     - Bool